Introduction to Pumas

 • param should be either a single parameter set, in the form of a NamedTuple, or a vector of such parameter sets.
 If a vector then each of the parameter sets in that vector will be applied in turn.
 Example: (; tvCL=1., tvKa=2., tvV=1.)

 • randeffs is an optional argument that, if used, should specify the random effects for each subject in population.
 Such random effects are specified by NamedTuples for PumasModels (e.g. (; tvCL=1., tvKa=2.)) and by Tuples for PumasEMModels (e.g. (1., 2.)).
 If population is a single Subject (without being enclosed in a vector) then a single such random effect specifier should be passed.
 If, however, population is a Population of multiple Subjects then randeffs should be a vector containing one such specifier for each Subject.
-The functions init_randeffs, zero_randeffs, and sample_randeffs are sometimes convenient for generating randeffs:
+The functions center_randeffs, zero_randeffs, and sample_randeffs are sometimes convenient for generating randeffs:

-randeffs = zero_randeffs(model, param, population)
+randeffs = zero_randeffs(model, population, param)

 solve(model, population, param, randeffs)